AmmarCodes/blog/src/posts/book-summary-the-whole-brain-child.md

 Sometimes parents avoid talking about upsetting experiences, but telling the story is often exactly what children need.

-We can gently encourage children to tell a story by beginning the story and asking them to fill in the details, if they're not interested we should give them the space and talk later.
+We can gently encourage children to tell a story by beginning the story and asking them to fill in the details, if they're not interested, we should give them the space and talk later.

 Children are more likely to share and talk while building something, playing cards or riding in the card.
 And less likely to talk when they are confronted and asked directly.